Distribution Steering for Discrete-Time Uncertain Ensemble Systems: Abstract

 \section{Abstract}

 Ensemble systems appear frequently in many engineering applications and, as a result, they have become an important research topic in control theory.
 These systems are best characterized by the evolution of their underlying state distribution.
 Despite the work to date, few results exist dealing with the problem of directly modifying (i.e., ``steering'') the distribution of an ensemble system.
-In addition, in most of the existing results, the distribution of the states of an ensemble of discrete-time systems is assumed to be Gaussian.
+In addition, in most existing results, the distribution of the states of an ensemble of discrete-time systems is assumed to be Gaussian.
 However, in case the system parameters are uncertain, it is not always realistic to assume that the distribution of the system follows a Gaussian distribution, thus complicating the solution of the overall problem.
 In this paper, we address the general distribution steering problem for first-order discrete-time ensemble systems, where the distributions of the system parameters and the states are arbitrary with finite first few moments.
-Both linear and nonlinear system dynamics are considered using the method of power moments to transform the original infinite-dimensional problem into a finite-dimensional one.
+Linear system dynamics are considered using the method of power moments to transform the original infinite-dimensional problem into a finite-dimensional one.
 We also propose a control law for the ensuing moment system, which allows us to obtain the power moments of the desired control inputs.
 Finally, we solve the inverse problem to obtain the feasible control inputs from their corresponding power moments.
-We provide numerical results to validate our theoretical developments.
-These include cases where the parameter distribution is uniform, Gaussian, non-Gaussian, and multi-modal, respectively.
+We provide a numerical example to validate our theoretical developments.